unicode-org/message-format-wg/spec/data-model/README.md

 _message_ as a data structure are encouraged to use this data model.

 This data model provides these capabilities:
-- any MessageFormat 2 message can be parsed into this representation
+- any MessageFormat 2 message (including future versions) can be parsed into this representation
-- any well-formed data model representation can be serialized as a well-formed MessageFormat 2 message
+- this data model representation can be serialized as a well-formed MessageFormat 2 message

 This data model might also be used to: